What is the difference between a turtle and a

 Michael J. Connor

-While some prehistoric turtles had them, no modern turtles possess real teeth.
-Instead, all of the turtles alive today have very sharp beaks which the use to bite with.
+today have very sharp beaks which they use to bite with.
 Hatchlings emerge from their eggs using what is commonly known as the egg-tooth or caruncle.
 This is located at the front of the upper jaw and typically it disappears a few months after the turtle hatches.
 It is a modified scale and not a real tooth.

 Michael J. Connor